turingschool-examples/gametime-testing-journey/README.md

 animate();
 ```

-Update `Game` so that it is initialized with a new `dingus`.
+Update or create a `Game` so that it is initialized with a new `dingus`.

-The test drive a method, using Sinon, that calls the dingus draw method.
+The test drive a method, using stubbing and spying, that calls the dingus draw method.

 Bonus: Check out what the `scoot` method does, in the context of drawing...